THUMS – California’s Hidden Oil Islands

 “Many lost tools that cannot be recovered are drilled up or ‘side-tracked” (driven into or against the wall) and passed in drilling,” Day explained.
 Much depended upon “the skill and patience of the driller.”

-Once all well fishing tools failed, a final resort was a whipstock, which allowed the bit to angle off and actually bypass the fish to leave the operator with a deviated hole.
+Once all well fishing tools failed, a final resort was a whipstock, which allowed the bit to angle off and bypass the fish to leave the operator with a deviated hole.
 This was sometimes unpopular where wells were closely spaced.

 Detail of patent drawing of early 1900s rotary drilling design for finding oil.